rolemadelen/minimalist-blog/src/blog/en/d.md

 The official documentation recommends using `rustup` to install or upgrade Rust on your device.

-If you have installed Rust without `rustup`, you can remove it from your machine by running the following command:
+If you have installed Rust without `rustup`, you can remove it from your machine by executing the following command:

 ```shell
 $ /usr/local/lib/rustlib/uninstall.sh